-Here, using a long-term monitoring dataset on four Mediterranean populations studied across 19 to 38 years, we investigated the effects of sex, age class (one year old breeders versus older), large-scale and local climate temporal variation and population breeding density, on the survival of breeding adults in a temperate passerine bird, the Blue tit (Cyanistes caeruleus).
+Here, using a long-term monitoring dataset on four Mediterranean populations studied across 19 to 38 years, we investigated the effects of sex, age class (one year old breeders versus older), large-scale and local climate temporal variation and population breeding density, on the survival of breeding adults in a temperate passerine bird, the Blue tit.
 This small passerine is a non-migratory, seasonal, hole-nesting breeder, weighing around 11g on the mainland and less than 10g in Corsica (smaller sub-species C. c. ogliastrae) (Charmantier et al., 2016), with female-biased dispersal (Garcia-Navas et al., 2014).
 Blue tits are short-lived, with recruitment rates of typically 5-20%, a mean inter-annual survival rate close to 50% and a mean life expectancy of 2 years on average (Garcia-Navas et al., 2014, Hadfield et al., 2006, Lambrechts et al., 2004).
-Survival in adult blue tits has been previously related to many dimensions of individual variation, such pair fidelity (Culina et al., 2015), individual heterozygosity (Olano-Marin et al., 2011), immigrant versus resident status (Garcia-Navas et al., 2014), reproductive effort and parasitism (Stjernman et al., 2004), body mass (Nord & Nilsson 2016 Bio Let)(Nord & Nilsson, 2016) or colour ornamentation (Griffith et al., 2003).
+Survival in adult blue tits has been previously related to many dimensions of individual variation, such as pair fidelity (Culina et al., 2015), individual heterozygosity (Olano-Marin et al., 2011), immigrant versus resident status (Garcia-Navas et al., 2014), reproductive effort and parasitism (Stjernman et al., 2004), body mass (Nord & Nilsson, 2016) or colour ornamentation (Griffith et al., 2003).
 Two of the focal populations studied here are located in habitats dominated by the evergreen holm oak (Quercus ilex) and the two others in habitats dominated by the deciduous downy oak (Quercus humilis).
 This environmental heterogeneity has been linked to strong phenotypic variation in blue tits, whereby birds from the two habitats differ in their morphology, behaviour, colour ornamentation, physiology and life histories (Blondel et al., 2006, Charmantier et al., 2016).
 Overall, the phenotypic divergence between the two types of habitats is consistent with a divergence in pace-of-life syndrome (Réale et al., 2010), with individuals in the deciduous habitat displaying a faster pace-of-life (e.g. larger clutches hence higher reproductive investment) and individuals in evergreen populations a slower pace-of-life (Charmantier et al., 2016, Dubuc-Messier et al., 2017).
 Such divergence in pace-of-life described on life-history and behavioural traits predicts lower adult survival associated with a faster pace-of-life syndrome in deciduous habitats.